rushad7/control-toolbox/docs/rep.rst

 Here, A,B,C,D are ndarrays.

-.. note:: Although you can define the system in any form, currently most functionality is suited for the Transfer Function form.
-Therefore, you need to convert the State Space model to the Transfer Function model first using the `StateSpace.convertTF()` method.
-Direct support for State Space modelswill be added in a future update.
+.. note:: Although you can define a system in any of the above form, few features are suited only for a particular representation.
+Therefore, if a particular method is needed and is not provided for the given system, you need to convert the system model first using the `convert2TF()` or `convert2SS()` method.
+Direct support for these methods will be added in a future update.